opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

     2. Do one of the following:

-    - Copy and paste it in another frame of the level strip, considering the number of in-between drawings you want to achieve.
+    - **Copy** and **Paste** it in another frame of the Level Strip, considering the number of in-between drawings you want to achieve.

-    - Duplicate it and insert as many empty frames as the number of in-between drawings you want to achieve.
+    - **Duplicate** it and insert as many empty frames as the number of in-between drawings you want to achieve.

-    3. Modify the pasted, or duplicated, drawing using the modifier tools, to create the final drawing of the interpolation.
+    3. Modify the pasted or duplicated drawing using the modifier tools, to create the final drawing of the interpolation.

     4. Select the frame range from the drawing you want to interpolate from, to the one you want to interpolate to.

-    5. Click the vertical strip displayed on the right of the frame range selection.
+    5. Click the vertical **INBETWEEN** strip displayed on the right of the frame range selection.

 .. _rotoscoping: